Jyuqi/FLARE_DEBUG_NODEJS/README.md

 wsk rule create flare-visualize-rule flare-forecast-ready-fcre flare-visualize
 ```

-The information about next trigger should be included at the end of flare-config.yml, which is stored at the remote storage
+The information about next trigger and which directories to pull(container-dependencies) should be included at the end of flare-config.yml, which is stored at the remote storage.
 ```yaml
 ## Openwhisk Settings
 openwhisk: